Importing contacts using the Import Bulk tool

 Review our video tutorial on Importing Contacts, or keep scrolling for step-by-step instructions:

+You can use the Bulk Import tool to easily import contacts by bulk from a text or CSV file.
 Note: DailyStory also enables you to use the Bulk Import tool to re-import the same contact as many times as you need to update the contacts’ information.
 DailyStory uses the contact’s email address, mobile phone number, or DailyStory Id to determine whether or not the contact already exists in the system.
 When DailyStory detects that the contact already exists, the system will update the contact’s information with the newly imported details.

-2. Map the contacts data to DailyStory fields
+Mapping contact data to DailyStory fields

-In this box, you will see two columns: COLUMN TO IMPORT and MAP INTO CONTACT FIELD.
-The COLUMN TO IMPORT column attempts to categorize each contact information type present in your imported data.
+1. The COLUMN TO IMPORT column attempts to categorize each contact information type present in your imported data.
 Meanwhile, the MAP INTO CONTACT FIELD column displays a drop-down list of DailyStory contact fields.

 Note: If you have existing custom contact fields in your system, these fields will also be available in the mapping field options.
 For more information about creating custom contact fields, refer to Custom Contact Fields.